Stay up to date with news and information on our work in the local community and the charities we care about.

 Age UK work nationally to help provide a lifeline and support for vulnerable older people and are a charity who’s work is very important to us here at Ashridge Home Care.
 We are happy to offer them our support in making the UK a better place for older people.

-Well done to our kind-hearted home carer Barbara who’s been walking 10,000 steps every day this month to raise money for Cancer Research UK.
-Please help Barbara “Walk All Over Cancer” and fund life-saving research by sending her a message of support or making a small donation to her fundraising page
+Well done to our kind-hearted home carer Barbara walked 10,000 steps every day in March 2022 to raise money for Cancer Research UK.

 We are pleased to support Aida Running the 2020 Hackney Half Marathon, she is on a mission to raise well needed funds for Alzheimer’s Society.
 A charity that is doing wonderful things in our local community.
 Please get involved if you can and help Aida reach her target.